-Hospitals and physicians should familiarize themselves with the new law in its entirety to understand the changes in requirements for healthcare practitioners who prescribe opioids and its impact on hospital operations.

-We recommend hospitals meet with their Medical Executive Committees and other physician groups and senior management teams to discuss how the provisions of the law will be implemented.
+Hospitals and physicians should continue to familiarize themselves with the Opioid Reduction Act in its entirety.
+This includes changes made to the Act in HB 2768 during the 2019 Regular Session.
+We recommend hospitals continue to meet with their Medical Executive Committees and other physician groups and senior management teams to discuss all provisions of the Act.